McCallTech/vendingMachineKata/README.md

 - [x] a: Install/configure the CM tool of your choice.
 	- Bash / Makefiles / Salt / Docker
 - [x] b: Automate the provisioning of a web application stack.
 An example stack might be, but is in no way limited to, redis/passenger/nginx.
-	- Lindoe (VPS host)  / Docker (serves app/webserver)
+	- Linode (VPS host)  / Docker (serves app/webserver)
 - [x] c: Automate the deployment of a simple &#39;ping&#39; page that establishes that each of the 3 layers in the stack are available.
 	- Deployment of Linode triggers auto CM, pulls latest docker and serves it over port 80

 - [x] d: Provide us with access to your RCS and identify a few issues that represent the next configurations to be managed in your environment; don&#39;t be surprised if someone proposes a change that addresses one of the issues...
 Your project should be complete as delivered, but every project has a &#39;next step&#39;
 and we&#39;d like to know what you think your next steps are.
 	- Next steps:
 		- DevOps CI: Working cron job triggering a docker pull / stop / remove / run.
 This has minimal downtime but I would like to flush out blue green deploy strategy that does not rely on a service (aws/dockerhub/digital Ocean).